HerculesWS/Hercules/doc/atcommands.md

 ```

 Starts or stops autolooting a specified item.
-Typing "reset" will clear the autoloot item list.
+Typing `reset` will clear the autoloot item list.
-By default, 10 items can be autolooted at one time.
+By default, `10` items can be autolooted at one time.

 ---------------------------------------